 "You start with an idea, a concept, of what flavor profile you want and then figure out what you want to put in it and balance it," she said.
 "When I went through the master blending course, we talked about the energetics of tea and how all ingredients have their own energy levels.
 So you have to balance that when you're blending."

 For example, her Indulgence blend is a pu-erh blend with cacao nips and wild snow chrysanthemums.
-While most of her teas are full-leaf blends, she said she crushes the cacao nips in her Indulgence blend so the flavor will disperse more efficiently.

 The high C tisane, on the other hand, mixes hibiscus, rose hips, elderberry, lemongrass, cinnamon and ginger.
 It is not a loose-leaf tea but rather an herbal drink.
 Gorsch said she tries to keep her inventory 95 percent organic.
 "My pu-erh blends throw off my balance, because they are fermented," she said.